 At Adobe, our wellbeing matters.
 It’s part of our mindset and culture, and we all have a role to play.
 Learn more about Adobe’s global Wellbeing strategy [PDF].

 These Adobe benefits can help you handle everyday challenges and provide support for ongoing mental health.

 Starting in 2024, you now get 12 free, confidential EAP counselling sessions.

 Watch this video about the EAP:

-When work and life management issues arise, you don't have to go it alone.
-Adobe offers an Employee Assistance Program (EAP) from GuidanceResources®, which gives you and any family members living in your household access to a full range of online tools and free confidential resources on a variety of topics.
+When work and life management issues arise, you don’t have to go it alone.
+Adobe offers an employee assistance programme (EAP) from GuidanceResources®, which gives you and any family members living in your household access to a full range of online tools and free confidential resources on a variety of topics.

-GuidanceResources’ services are delivered by highly qualified and credentialled local professionals, counsellors, life coaches, attorneys and financial professionals.
+The GuidanceResources services are delivered by highly qualified and credentialled local professionals, counsellors, life coaches, lawyers, and financial professionals.
 Additionally, their services are available in the local language in all locations where Adobe has offices across the globe.
 Services include:

 - Wellness tools – Wellness tools and coaching are available to help you make positive lifestyle changes in the areas of weight loss and tobacco cessation.

 Adobe cares about our employees and their dependants.
 The EAP from GuidanceResources can be used free of charge when you or any family member(s) living in your household are facing emotional, financial, legal, or work-life concerns.

 Are the services confidential?